atmtools/typhon/doc/typhon.retrieval.qrnn.rst

 --------

-Currently both `keras <https://keras.io/>`_ and `pytorch <https://pytorch.org/>`_ are supported as backends for neural network.
-The QRNN implementation will automatically use the one the is available on your system.
+Currently both `keras <https://keras.io/>`_ and `pytorch <https://pytorch.org/>`_ are supported as backends for neural networks.
+The QRNN implementation will automatically use the one that is available on your system.
 If both are available you can choose a specific backend using the :py:meth:`~typhon.retrieval.qrnn.set_backend` function.

 Neural network models